Disassembly (malcat.asm)

 In Malcat, every instruction of every Supported architectures gets assigned to an instruction category or instruction type.
 This helps writing heuristics/anomalies or scripts that work across different architectures.

-- class bindings.Instruction.Type
+- class malcat.Instruction.Type

 This enum describes all the different instruction categories.